 The development of refrigerated ships greatly helped to transport perishable food items over long distances.
 Frozen meat was exported from America, Australia, New Zealand to different European countries.

 The role of technology in meat transportation decreased the price of meat in the European market and the cost of shipping.
 Meat (sometimes butter and egg) became a daily diet for the poor.
 This better living conditions created social peace within the country and support for imperialism in the colonies.

 Trade flourished and markets expanded in the late

 19th century.
-The European conquest in 19th century led many painful economic, social and ecological changes in the colonised countries.
+The European conquest in 19th century led to many painful economic, social and ecological changes in the colonized countries.

-In many parts of the world, expansion of trade led to loss of freedoms and livelihood.
-Britain, France, Germany, Belgium and later USA became colonial powers.
+In many parts of the world, the expansion of trade led to the loss of freedoms and livelihood.
+Britain, France, Germany, Belgium and later the USA became colonial powers.

 Rinderpest or the CattlePlague